polterguy/polterguy.github.io/index.md

 ## The integrated log

-Magic Cloud also comes with an integrated log component, allowing you to browse your server log, giving you control over events occurring that might somehow have consequences for your system.
+Magic Cloud also comes with an integrated log component, allowing you to browse your cloudlet's log, giving you control over events occurring that might somehow have consequences for your system.

 When you create your own Hyperlambda applications, you can also create log entries as you see fit, to log important events, such as deleting records, executing tasks, registering users, etc.